Teenage Caveman (2002 film)

-Teenage Caveman is a 2002 science fiction-horror-teen film directed by controversial filmmaker Larry Clark.
+Teenage Caveman is a 2002 science fiction-horror-teen film directed by provocative filmmaker Larry Clark.
 It was made as part of a series of low-budget made-for-television movies loosely inspired by B movies that Samuel Z. Arkoff had produced for AIP.
 The film reused the title and basic premise from the original 1958 film Teenage Caveman, but it is not a remake of the earlier film.

 Plot

 The film is set in a post-apocalyptic future, where the vast majority of humanity has died due to a viral epidemic.
 The remaining humans have reverted to primitive tribalism.

 After killing his father for sexually assaulting his girlfriend, the son of a tribal leader is banished from the tribe, along with his friends.
 They eventually stumble upon a solar-powered city whose only two inhabitants are genetically modified to survive the plague.
 They view themselves as superhuman mutants who intend to recreate humanity in their own image.